-Daily Bible Study - kindly provided by the Bible Society
+Daily Bible Reading - kindly provided by Premier and the Bible Society

 Do have a look at the Premier Daily Bible reading below.
 It is really so good.

 This letter is from Simon Peter, a slave and apostle of Jesus Christ.

 Friday 01 December

 2 Peter 1:1 Names are really interesting aren’t they?
 My own father was called Linley when he was born but people only ever knew him as Bob.
 The only time anybody tried to use his birth name was when he went into hospital as an old man, and it sounded ridiculous.
 Some people have names that have been passed down in the family or were given because of the day on which they were born.
 In the New Testament we often hear the writer being called Simon or Peter and occasionally Simon Peter, but in the Greek for this verse he is called Simeon.
 Only on one other occasion in the New Testament is he referred to as Simeon and that is in Acts 15:14, which records the Council of Jerusalem.
 Simeon came from a strong Jewish background but in that crucial meeting he declared that God had visited the Gentiles and made them a people for himself.
 This was incredibly radical language.
 Gentiles used to be the outsiders.
 They were excluded from the citizenship that the Jews enjoyed.
 They lived without hope.
 But now, in Christ, they had been given a new identity and Simeon was wanting to persuade the Council that the doors should be fully thrown open to include them.

 Peter wrote this letter to people from a Gentile, that is to say non-Jewish, background and he wanted to celebrate the new status that they had acquired in Christ.
 His own name expressed that miracle.
 Yes, he had been born as Simeon, a Jew, but now, as a follower of Christ, he had been named Peter, meaning ‘rock’.